-I think the most important thing about any department is the staff.
-The staff within the Department of Education at York are second to none!
+I think the most important thing about any university is the staff.
+The staff within Education at York are second to none!
 They are all experienced in their field of study and have had very successful careers within the Education sector before lecturing at the university.
 This means the lectures are taught by people who have a great insight into Education.

 Secondly, since starting my degree, the support I have received has been amazing.
-I meet with my supervisor from the Department to talk about how the course is going and I feel comfortable discussing any problems I may be experiencing.
-I know that the Department will do their best to help me where they can.
+I meet with my supervisor to talk about how the course is going and I feel comfortable discussing any problems I may be experiencing.
+I know that staff will do their best to help me where they can.

 Supervisor meetings ensure that you don’t feel alone whilst at university.
 They have been really beneficial during my time at York.
 I also know that my supervisor is only an email away if I ever feel like I need someone to talk to regarding my studies.
 Having a member of staff who you feel able to talk to is really important whilst at university.